-- Treat a fracture, dislocation, or wound. - Cut out cysts, tumors, or other diseased tissues. - Cut into gums and tissues of the mouth.
-This is only covered when not done in connection with the removal, replacement or repair of teeth. - Remove up to four impacted wisdom teeth. - Alter the jaw, jaw joints, or bite relationships by a cutting procedure when appliance therapy alone cannot result in functional improvement.
+- Treat a fracture, dislocation, or wound. - Cut out teeth that are partly or completely impacted in the bone of the jaw; teeth that will not erupt through the gum; other teeth that cannot be removed without cutting into bone; the roots of a tooth without removing the entire tooth; cysts, tumors, or other diseased tissues. - Cut into gums and tissues of the mouth.
+This is only covered when not done in connection with the removal, replacement or repair of teeth. - Alter the jaw, jaw joints, or bite relationships by a cutting procedure when appliance therapy alone cannot result in functional improvement.